Path integrals for classical-quantum dynamics: Configuration space path integrals

 where $\mathcal{N}= \prod_i m_i$ is a normalization constant arising from the classical momentum path integral, and we have absorbed the usual factors from the Gaussian integrals into the definition of $D\phi^{\pm}$ to obtain the standard path integral measures.
 The action in Equation \eqref{eq: configspaceextransitionfinal} takes its final form

-Equation \eqref{eq: continuousActionPositionSpace} is remarkably simple.
-All of the classical-quantum interaction is encoded in variations of a single classical-quantum proto-action $W_{CQ}$ and, due to the choice of Lindblad operators, the complete positivity condition is that $4 D_2 \succeq D_0^{-1} $.
+Equation \eqref{eq: continuousActionPositionSpace} is remarkably simple, with everything described by the classical-quantum proto-action in Equation \eqref{eq: protoAction}.
+All of the CQ interaction is encoded in variations of a single classical-quantum proto-action $W_{CQ}$ and, due to the choice of Lindblad operators, the complete positivity condition is that $4 D_2 \succeq D_0^{-1} $.
 The classical trajectories are suppressed away from the $\pm$ averaged equations of motion which arise from varying the proto-action by an amount depending on $D_2$, whilst there is simultaneous decoherence by an amount which depends on the difference in the equations of motion between the $\pm$ branches.
 In Appendix \ref{sec: peturbative} we discuss a simple toy example of the configuration space path integral and illustrate how one can use perturbative methods familiar in quantum theories to calculate CQ path integrals using Feynman diagrams.

 This direct derivation of the path integral was valid for the family of master equations given by Equation \eqref{eq: HamiltonianMasterEquation}, which couple less than quadratically in the momenta.
 However, given the final and suggestive form of Equation \eqref{eq: continuousActionPositionSpace} it is tempting to take it as a \textit{definition} of classical-quantum dynamics and let $W_{CQ}$ be an arbitrary functional of $q, \xq^{\pm}$ \textit{and} their derivatives.
 Although the mapping from the path integral to the master equation may not be completed analytically, one might expect that the condition that $4 D_2 \succeq D_0^{-1} $ is sufficient for the dynamics to be completely positive.
 One often does something similar in quantum theory by taking the path integral formulation to be the fundamental object of study, which often includes higher derivative terms in the action even though the mapping between master equation's and path integral can only be computed exactly when the master equation is at most quadratic in momenta.
 Inspired by the action in Equation \eqref{eq: continuousActionPositionSpace}, in an accompanying short paper \cite{UCLPIShort} we prove directly from path integral methods that \textit{any} configuration space path integral of the form